10 Real Estate Exterior Photography Tips

 Prepare the Property

-Exterior photos often serve as the first point of contact for prospective buyers.
+The dos and don'ts for property exteriors often serve as the first point of contact for prospective buyers.
 Proper preparation lets you showcase the property's essential features, including a beautiful garden or well-maintained lawn.

 Mow the lawn to an appropriate height to give it a neat appearance.
 Remove debris, such as fallen leaves and branches, from the yard.
 Power wash exterior surfaces such as siding, walkways, and driveways.

 This helps to remove dirt, mold, and stains, so you don’t have to edit them out later.
 Clean windows and window sills for a sparkling appearance.
-Finally, remove the property owner's personal items, such as children's toys and gardening tools.
+Finally, remove the property owner's items, such as children's toys and gardening tools.

 Use the Right Camera Gear